For ACT Students

 This implies that 25% above the median is less than 76

-So, we are looking for the curve whose shaded area is less than 64 (from the center to the left) and is also less than 76 (from the center to the right)
+So, we are looking for the curve whose shaded area is less than 64 (from the center to the left) and

-This is because 25% is less than 34% (from the center to the left) and 25% is less than 34% (from the center to the right)
+This is because 25% is less than 34% (from the center to the left) and 25% is less than 34% (from

 This implies that the correct answer is Option A

 (22.)
-Babies born weighing 2500 grams (about 5.5 pounds) or less are called low-birth-weight babies, and this condition sometimes indicates health problems for the infant.
+Babies born weighing 2500 grams (about 5.5 pounds) or less are called low-birth-weight babies,

 The mean birth weight for children born in a certain country is about 3417 grams (about 7.5 pounds).